-- Ingest IOCs of interest from a trust group, threat actor report, or other source. - Alternatively or in addition, ingest newly discovered domains from Iris Detect or Farsight Newly Observed Domains or Newly Observed Hostnames. - Run a guery on the identified IOCs in Iris Investigate; pivot and expand to uncover additional connected infrastructure; save query for expanded set as an Iris Investigate hash (saved query). - Retro-hunt for presence of any of the expanded indicator set in earlier logs or alerts. - Set SIEM or security control alerts for traffic involving any of the expanded indicator set. - Re-run Iris Investigate hash (a form of stored query) daily to pick up new indicators matching the established pattern. - Identify and investigate hits on any of the indicators; hand off to analyst or IR teams as appropriate.
+- Ingest IOCs of interest from a ransomware group, threat actor report, or other source. - Alternatively or in addition, ingest newly discovered domains from Iris Detect or Farsight Newly Observed Domains or Newly Observed Hostnames. - Run a query on the identified IOCs in Iris Investigate; pivot and expand to uncover additional connected infrastructure; save query for expanded set as an Iris Investigate hash (saved query). - Running observations from a Threat Intelligence Platform into Farsight DNSDB to discover domains associated with ransomware groups that fit inside constraints specific to your organization's preferences. - Retro-hunt for presence of any of the expanded indicator set in earlier logs or alerts. - Set SIEM or security control alerts for traffic involving any of the expanded indicator set. - Re-run Iris Investigate hash (a form of stored query) daily to pick up new indicators matching the established pattern. - Identify and investigate hits on any of the indicators; hand off to analyst or IR teams as appropriate.